Skip to main content

 Template locking allows locking the InnerBlocks area for the current template.
 Options:

-• 'all' — prevents all operations.
+• all — prevents all operations.
 It is not possible to insert new blocks.
 Move existing blocks or delete them.

-• 'insert' — prevents inserting or removing blocks, but allows moving existing ones.
+• insert — prevents inserting or removing blocks, but allows moving existing ones.

 • false — prevents locking from being applied to an InnerBlocks area even if a parent block contains locking. ( Boolean )